What Is Next-Generation Endpoint Protection?

 Additionally, next-gen endpoint protection tools use threat intelligence to help identify attacks and develop stronger defenses, Falcon writes.
 Next-gen endpoint security tools also enable automation and orchestration into a business’s defensive capabilities and integrate effectively with other cybersecurity solutions.
 “By building next-gen endpoint solutions into an organization’s incident response, an IT team can get a better picture of the overall security posture,” Falcon writes.

-Next-Generation Endpoint Security vs. Traditional Endpoint Security
+Next-Generation Endpoint Protection vs. Traditional Endpoint Protection

 Traditional endpoint security solutions rely heavily on a signature database, but maintaining such databases in a world of ever-evolving threats is growing increasingly unsustainable.

 Additionally, there is an inherent lag time in the distribution of threat signatures to all the endpoints.
 A real-time security approach that leverages artificial intelligence and machine learning can help overcome that.